 What this covers

 A monthly maintenance workflow for content sites with 100+ articles.
-Output: a triaged list of broken internal + external links, grouped by root cause (404 / redirect chain / typo / dead external), with a fix proposal per cluster.
-The AI does the grouping and prioritization; the link checker is the source of truth.
+Output: a triaged list of broken internal and external links, grouped by root cause, with a fix proposal per cluster.
+The checker is the source of truth; AI does the grouping and prioritization.
+It does not invent URLs and it does not crawl — those are jobs for the deterministic tool.

 Who this is for

 Content site owners with 100+ articles.
 SEO leads at small companies.
-Indie devs running affiliate or blog sites where dead external links are both an SEO drag and a credibility problem.
+Indie developers running affiliate or blog sites, where a dead external link is both an SEO drag and a credibility problem.

 When to reach for it

-Monthly maintenance.
-Before any major SEO push (you don’t want fixable 404s eating crawl budget when Google notices the push).
-After a domain migration, slug rename, or content cleanup.
-After importing content from another platform.
+Monthly maintenance is the baseline.
+Run an extra sweep before any major SEO push (you do not want fixable 404s eating crawl requests right when Google notices new activity), after a domain migration, after a slug rename, after a content cleanup, and after importing content from another platform.

 Before you start